-I use my personal website, TuckerMax.com, I use Facebook (personal profile and fan page), and Twitter.
+I use my personal website, TuckerMax.com, I use Facebook ( and ), and .
 That’s pretty much it.
 No LinkedIn, no YouTube, none of the myriad other ways to engage people online.

 But here’s the thing: I enjoy using those sites.

 I am on them a lot, and I manage them in such a way as to bring value to the people who follow me on them.
 Go look at my Twitter feed–there is nothing on there about what I had for breakfast or what my favorite color is.
 Pretty much every tweet is either informative or funny–i.e., they are entertaining, which is the added value my fans expect.
 Same with Facebook; it’s information about things my fans care about, or me bantering with people (and yes, that’s actually me writing everything on there, my assistant doesn’t do it.
 You can’t outsource funny).